ivmai/bdwgc/docs/overview.md

 The garbage collector distribution includes a C string (`cord.h`) package that provides for fast concatenation and substring operations on long strings.
 A simple curses- and Windows-based editor that represents the entire file as a cord is included as a sample application.
-See [README.cords](README.cords) file for the details.
+See [cords.md](cords.md) file for the details.

 Performance of the non-incremental collector is typically competitive with